Kkevsterrr/personal_site/content/authors/admin/_index.md

   url: "https://umd.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include network security,
+bio: I am a PhD candidate in the computer science department at the University of Maryland, advised by [Dave Levin](https://www.cs.umd.edu/~dml/).
+My work focuses on enabling open communication, improving network security, and evading censorship.

 interests:
 - Cybersecurity